brainhack-school2023/JDaoust_project/README.md

 1) Jupyter notebook scripts;
 2) Figures to visualized my results;
 3) Use Github to put repository of my pipelines to do statistical analyses and visualization of results;
-4) Used Alliance Canada on which I will be able to share and structure data and scripts.
+4) Use Alliance Canada on which I will be able to share and structure data and scripts.

 ## Results
 ---